zowe/docs-site/docs/user-guide/cli-installcli.md

         npm is included with the Node.js installation.
 Issue the command `npm --version` to verify that npm is installed.

 2. Obtain the installation files.
-From the Zowe [Download](https://zowe.org/download/) website, click **Download Zowe Command Line Interface** to download the Zowe CLI installation bundle (`zowe-cli-bundle.zip`) to your computer.
+From the Zowe [Download](https://zowe.org/download/) website, click **Download Zowe Command Line Interface** to download the Zowe CLI installation package named `zowe-cli-package-*v*.*r*.*m*.zip` to your computer.

+    **Note:**
+    -  *v* indicates the version
+    -  *r* indicates the release number
+    -  *m* indicates the modification number

 3. Open a command line window.
 For example, Windows Command Prompt.
-Browse to the directory where you downloaded the Zowe CLI installation bundle (.zip file).
+Browse to the directory where you downloaded the Zowe CLI installation package (.zip file).
 Issue the following command to unzip the files:

     ```
+    unzip zowe-cli-package-v.r.m.zip
+    ```
+    **Example:**
+    ```
-    unzip zowe-cli-bundle.zip
+    unzip zowe-cli-package-1.0.1.zip
     ```

     By default, the unzip command extracts the contents of the zip file to the directory where you downloaded the .zip file.
 You can extract the contents of the zip file to your preferred location.